stationaryreality/Wordpress-Customization/docs/backups.md

 title: Backup Strategies & Recovery
 ---

-## 🛡️ Backup Strategies & Recovery
+## 🛡️ Backup Methods, Scheduling & Recovery

 Backups are the most important part of any security strategy.
 They cut through idealism and confront the harsh reality: you can’t always prevent disaster, but you *can* always prepare for it.
 And in modern digital life, disasters can happen at multiple levels—even in a first-world context.